LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: List of Linguistic Attributes

 \section{List of Linguistic Attributes}

-We use expert-crafted linguistic indices as the control attributes for CTG.
+We use expert-crafted linguistic complexity attributes as the control attributes for CTG.
 For the full descriptions please refer to~\citet{Lu_2010},~\citet{lu2012relationship}, and~\citet{lee-lee-2023-lftk}.
-Briefly, \textbf{Automated Readability Index} measures text complexity, \textbf{Lexical words} are content words (nouns, verbs, adjectives, adverbs), and \textbf{Sophisticated words} are less frequent words in the American National Corpus. \textbf{Age of acquisition} refers to the age at which a word is typically learned.
-Table~\ref{tab:indices} lists all the indices that we use.
+Briefly, \textbf{Automated Readability Index} measures text complexity, \textbf{Lexical words} are content words (nouns, verbs, adjectives, adverbs), and \textbf{Sophisticated words} are less frequent words in the American National Corpus. \textbf{Age of Acquisition} refers to the age at which a word is typically learned.
+Table~\ref{tab:indices} lists all the attributes that we use.